orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Add the receipt, block height and block timestamp to the committed pool.
   * Notify public api about transactions it needs to respond to:
     * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
-    * If indeed local, update the local public api by calling `PublicApi.ReturnTransactionResults`.
+    * If indeed local, update the registered public api service by calling its `HandleTransactionsBlock`.
   * Remove the corresponding transactions (based on their `tx_id`) from the pending pool.
 * Update `last_committed_block` to match the given block.